-- the end of the Insured Person's total disability; - we have paid you a Family Care Benefit for 6 months; - your Policy ends; - the Insured Person ceases to be totally dependent on the immediate family member, and - the immediate family member recommences gainful employment.
+- the end of the Insured Person's total disability; - · we have paid you a Family Care Benefit for 6 months; - · your Policy ends; - the Insured Person ceases to be totally dependent on the immediate family member; and - the immediate family member recommences gainful employment.

-17. Home Care Benefit
+19. Home Care Benefit

-17.1 We will pay you a monthly Home Care Benefit if:
+19.1 We will pay you a monthly Home Care Benefit if:

-- a Total Disability Benefit is payable in respect of the Insured Person; - as a result of the total disability, the Insured Person is confined to bed at home; and - in the opinion of a doctor, the Insured Person is totally dependent upon the care of a paid professional home carer.

-- 17.2 We will pay you a monthly benefit which is the lesser of:

-- the monthly Total Disability Benefit; and
+- a Total Disability Benefit is payable in respect of the Insured Person; - as a result of the total disability, the Insured Person is confined to bed at home; and - in the opinion of a doctor, the Insured Person is totally dependent upon the care of a paid professional home carer. - 19.2 We will pay you a monthly benefit which is the lesser of: - · the monthly Total Disability Benefit; and - \$4,500.

-- \$4,500.

-If the benefit is payable in a month for less than the complete month, the amount of the benefit will be reduced on a prorata basis based on a 30 day month.
+If the benefit is payable in a month for less than the complete month, the amount of the benefit will be reduced on a pro-rata basis based on a 30 day month.

-17.3 We will not pay you the Home Care Benefit if the paid professional home carer is you, an immediate family member, or business partner of you or the Insured Person.

-17.4 The benefit accrues from the first day of total disability after the waiting period and is payable monthly in arrears.
+- 19.3 We will not pay you the Home Care Benefit if the paid professional home carer is you, an immediate family member, or business partner of you or the Insured Person. - 19.4 The benefit accrues from the first day of total disability after the waiting period and is payable monthly in arrears.

-- The benefit will continue to accrue until the earliest of: - the end of the Insured Person's total disability; - we have paid you a Home Care Benefit for 6 months; - your Policy ends; and - the Insured Person ceases to be totally dependent upon the care of a paid professional home carer.
+- the end of the Insured Person's total disability; - we have paid you a Home Care Benefit for 6 months; - · your Policy ends; and - the Insured Person ceases to be totally dependent upon the care of a paid professional home carer.

-18. Respite Care Benefit
+20. Respite Care Benefit

-18.1 We will pay you a Respite Care Benefit if:
+20.1 We will pay you a Respite Care Benefit if:

-- the Insured Person has been paid a Total Disability Benefit for a continuous period of at least 24 months; - the Insured Person is living in their own home and requiring an immediate family member as a full time carer; and - the Insured Person has a permanent and irreversible inability to perform without assistance any two of the activities of daily living (as defined in the Medical Glossary in chapter 7).

-18.2 We will pay the cost of respite care for a maximum of 2 weeks each year of claim after the first 24 months, if the respite care is provided outside the home in a registered respite care facility.
+- the Insured Person has been paid a Total Disability Benefit for a continuous period of at least 24 months; - the Insured Person is living in their own home and requiring an immediate family member as a full time carer; and - the Insured Person has a permanent and irreversible inability to perform without assistance any two of the activities of daily living (as defined in the Medical Glossary in Chapter 7). - 20.2 We will pay the cost of respite care for a maximum of 2 weeks each year of claim after the first 24 months, if the respite care is provided outside the home in a registered respite care facility.
 The costs must be approved by us before the expenditure occurs.